taichi-dev/taichi/docs/external.rst

 API reference
 -------------

-We provide interface to share data with both NumPy and PyTorch.
+We provide interface to share data with **external arrays**.
+External arrays refers to NumPy arrays or PyTorch tensors.

+We suggest common users to start with NumPy arrays.

+The interface for PyTorch tensors is designed for Machine Learning (ML) people so that they could do GPU2GPU copy with less overhead.

 Interacting with NumPy
 **********************